ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 Operational taxonomic unit (OTU) is cluster or group of similar sequence variants that represent a taxonomic unit of bacteria/archaea species or genus.
 Read more about OTU in this [link](https://en.wikipedia.org/wiki/Operational_taxonomic_unit).
 The quality filtered sequences are clustered into OTUs based on the sequence identity cutoffs of 16S rRNA gene of 97, 98, or 99 %.
 There are three different strategies of OTU clustering namely de novo, closed-reference, and open-reference.
 Read this [link](http://qiime.org/tutorials/otu_picking.html) for more information.
 2. <i>Taxonomy assignment (classifying)</i>.
 Taxonomic classification of OTU representatives into seven levels (Domain, Phylum, Class, Order, Family, Genus, Species) can be conducted by alignment against a 16S rRNA gene reference database such as RDP, SILVA database, GreenGenes.
+3. We will provide an OTU table for you for this exercise.
 ### 3. Data diversity analysis & visualization (alpha & beta diversity, multivariate analyses, barplot/heatmap etc.)
 ### 4. OTU occupancy & co-occurence analyses.
 Data pretreatment and OTU table construction can be conducted using different pipelines/platforms.
 There are several platforms that can be used for amplicon analysis such as [QIIME](http://qiime.org/tutorials/index.html), [mothur](https://mothur.org/wiki/MiSeq_SOP), [USEARCH](https://www.drive5.com/usearch/manual/uparse_pipeline.html), and the [RDPipeline](http://pyro.cme.msu.edu)(Ribosomal Database Project Pipeline).
 Some of those platforms such as QIIME and mothur also can be used to do diversity analyses and some data visualization.
 However, it is much better and more flexible to do ecological analyses (e.g. microbial diversity, occupancy) using ecological packages (vegan, Phyloseq, microbiome) on R. The figure below will help you to understand the workflow of sequence analysis in general.